Marthaquinram/seattle-code-301n26/class-05/README.md

 - Describe and Define:
   - Conditional Rendering
+    - if this condition is met, show this thing.
   - Ternary Statements
+    - short way of writing an if/else conditional
   - Browser Router
+    - Its the thing on the website that allows us to switch between pages/components
 - Be able to build a React app that passes props from parent component to child component
 - Hold state in the application
 - Use forms in React